NeverDefineUs/vitaes/README.md

 Run `docker-compose up --build` on the main directory does the trick.
 ## Contributing
 You can fork and make a pull request at anytime, fixing an issue or adding a feature you think would be useful.
+(you might need to use sudo on git commit, if you need sudo to run docker-compose)
 ## Releases
 Releases are made in random times, the server is currently running on vitaes.io and can be updated by any of the 2 contributors